CleanestMink126/DSA-19-Dev/datastructures/day00/README.md

 ### If you have errors

 - If you have unrecognized imports, right click on the `lib/` folder and click on `Add as Library`
-- If you see a yellow bar at the top, click on `Setup SDK [this](https://docs.google.com/forms/d/e/1FAIpQLSfNHz1iT64AsXtsn9uTkECSrktoqjLE9tPuC5p5IeRgb3wWaQ/viewform?usp=sf_link) Google form to provide input and learning goals (also linked at the top of this README)
+- If you see a yellow bar at the top, click on `Setup SDK` and choose `Java 11`
-- [ ] Git is installed.
-- [ ] I've forked the DSA-19 repository using [these](./GitSetup.md)/JDK` and choose `Java 11`
 - If you get errors when importing source files, you may have to disable some android features.
 This can be done on the main screen under `configure` or if there is a yellow exclamation mark in the bottom right, click on that and follow the prompts
 - If you already had an older IntelliJ IDEA installed you should upgrade to the newer one
 - If you get the error